-TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION Update the Land Use Bylaw to ensure consistency with Municipal Development Plan.
+TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION LAND USE BYLAW General Update the Land Use Bylaw to ensure consistency with Municipal Development Plan.
 The Land Use Bylaw requires alignment with this document.
 Updates are required to ensure consistency.
-Long Ň Update the Land Use Bylaw to remove references to conceptual schemes for Agricultural Land Use Districts. n.Updates are required to ensure consistency.Long100 tual addNew policy direction on subdivision eliminates the need for conceptual schemes.Short101 addPolicy requires the mitigation of risks for development adjacent to rail lines.Modera102 aw.The Land Use Bylaw requires alignment with this document.
-Updates are required to ensure consistency.Short Short LAND USE BYLAW Complete regulation for the mitigation of risks adjacent to rail lines in the Land Use Bylaw.
-Moderate General Update the definitions of the Land Use Bylaw to ensure consistency with the Municipal Development Plan. alignment with this document.
-Updates are required to ensure Short Update the Land Use Bylaw to define and include small scale tourism as a use within compatible districts.
+Long Update the Land Use Bylaw to remove references to conceptual schemes for Agricultural Land Use Districts.
+New policy direction on subdivision eliminates the need for conceptual schemes.
+Short Complete regulation for the mitigation of risks adjacent to rail lines in the Land Use Bylaw.
+Policy requires the mitigation of risks for development adjacent to rail lines.
+Moderate Update the definitions of the Land Use Bylaw to ensure consistency with the Municipal Development Plan.
+The Land Use Bylaw requires alignment with this document.
+Updates are required to ensure consistency.
+Short Update the Land Use Bylaw to define and include small scale tourism as a use within compatible districts.
 Consideration is given to small scale tourism.
 Small scale tourism is not an existing use under the Land Use Bylaw.
-Moderate Update the Land Use Bylaw to define medium and large scale tourism and review the need for a land use district specific to medium and large scale tourism.
+Short Update the Land Use Bylaw to define medium and large scale tourism and review the need for a land use district specific to medium and large scale tourism.
 Consideration is given to medium and large scale tourism.
 Medium and large scale tourism are not existing uses under the Land Use Bylaw.
 Moderate

-TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION General Update the Land Use Bylaw to incorporate community gardens into the definitions.
+TOPIC POLICY AREA IMPLEMENTATION ITEM JUSTIFICATION TASK DURATION LAND USE BYLAW General Update the Land Use Bylaw to incorporate community gardens into the definitions.
 Community gardens are encouraged in the Urban Service Area and hamlets.
-Short Review the need for amendments to the existing small hamlet Boundaries.growth hamlets.
-The bounda small hamlets should be rease to ensure an acceptable level development is being allocate small hamlets.HamletsUpdate the Land Use Bylaw to ensure compatibility with the growth hamlet and small hamlet Policies and review the need for additional hamlet zoning districts.The Land Use Bylaw requires alignment with this documen Updates are required to ensure consistency.Update the L and Use BylawThe current Land Use Bylaw an Agriculture: General zoning amendments to the existing Growth has been prioritized in growth hamlets.
+Short Hamlets Review the need for amendments to the existing small hamlet Boundaries.
+Growth has been prioritized in growth hamlets.
 The boundaries of small hamlets should be reassessed to ensure an acceptable level of development is being allocated to small hamlets.
-Long YLAW The Land Use Bylaw requires alignment with this document.
+Long Update the Land Use Bylaw to ensure compatibility with the growth hamlet and small hamlet Policies and review the need for additional hamlet zoning districts.
+The Land Use Bylaw requires alignment with this document.
 Updates are required to ensure consistency.
-Moderate LAND USE BYLAW Agriculture Large Holdings Update the Land Use Bylaw to create an agricultural zoning district specific to the Agriculture Large Holdings Policy Area.
+Moderate Agriculture Large Holdings Update the Land Use Bylaw to create an agricultural zoning district specific to the Agriculture Large Holdings Policy Area.
 The current Land Use Bylaw has an Agriculture: General zoning district that is applied throughout the rural areas.
 In order to achieve the objectives of the Agriculture Large Holdings Policy Area an agricultural zoning district tailored to this area is required.
 Moderate Agriculture Small Holdings Update the Land Use Bylaw to create an agricultural zoning district specific to the Agriculture Small Holdings Policy Area.
 The current Land Use Bylaw has an Agriculture: General zoning district that is applied throughout the rural areas.
 In order to achieve the objectives of the Agriculture Small Holdings Policy Area an agricultural zoning district tailored to this area is required.
 Moderate Country Residential Update the Land Use Bylaw to ensure the Country Residential Districts conforms with the Regional Growth Plan densities.
 The Regional Growth Plan requires that density be limited to 50 parcels per quarter section in the County Residential Policy Area.
 Short